Bingia01/writing-well-skill/README.md

-# /writing-well - A Claude Code Skill
+# /writing-well as a Claude Code Skill

 (Built from *_On Writing Well_*, by William Zinsser)